cphvrr/Spotify-song-reccomendation-and-playlist-creator/README.md

 # Spotify-song-reccomendation-and-playlist-creator
-Looks at users listening history and creates a playlist with reccomended songs
+Looks at users listening history and reccomends songs similar to inupt song